ssoher/com.sarpersoher.ide.sublimetext/README.md

 3) Console messages and stack traces open the associated script at the correct line & column.

 # Requirements
 You must install the LSP and LSP-Omnisharp package for your installation of Sublime Text to be able to work with C# projects.
 You should also install the "LSP-file-watcher-chokidar" package so that LSP-OmniSharp (or any other language server) receives file system change events and index the newly created files.
-Without this, the new files you create won't be indexed unless you restart Omnisharp server.
+Without this, the new files you create won't be indexed unless you restart the Omnisharp server.
 + https://github.com/sublimelsp/LSP
 + https://github.com/sublimelsp/LSP-OmniSharp
 + https://github.com/sublimelsp/LSP-file-watcher-chokidar